luca1226/tv-shows/README.md

-# TvShows
+# Tv Shows

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
-This project use as a backend the [TV Maze API](https://www.tvmaze.com/api).
+This project uses as a backend the [TV Maze API](https://www.tvmaze.com/api).

 ## How to install / run the project